Minimum Hilbert-Schmidt distance for Schmidt rank 2 states: Commutator of the partially transposed state and closest separable state using the Gilbert's algorithm.

-As an example, for ten randomly generated two qubit states, we used the Gilbert's algorithm to calculate the minimum \HSD.
-For each state 2000 corrections were performed and the approximate Closest separable state was obtained in each iteration.
-For each of these 10 randomly generated states, therefore, we can calculate the commutator of the partially transposed input state $\rho^\Gamma$ with the approximate CSS at each iteration $(\rcss^{(i)})^\Gamma$.
-In \autoref{fig:commutativity}, we show the decay of the Hilbert-Schmidt norm of this commutator as the iterations increase.
+In Figure \autoref{fig:commutativity}, we show the decay of the Hilbert-Schmidt norm of this commutator as the iterations increase.
 The different coloured series represent the different input states.
-Due to the presence of big fluctuations in the value of the norm, a moving average was employed to smooth the series of points.
+Due to the presence of large fluctuations in the value of the norm, a moving average was used to smooth the series of points.